 Historically, we recorded material restructuring charges related to our prior global workforce reductions, large excess inventory write-offs, and material impairment charges related to our goodwill and purchased intangible assets.
-During the fourth quarter of fiscal year ended 2015, we implemented a plan to reduce our global employee workforce to streamline our organization and business processes in response to changing customer requirements in our industry.
-We substantially completed the global employee workforce reduction during the fiscal year ended June 30, 2016.
-Such workforce changes can also temporarily reduce workforce productivity, which could be disruptive to our business and adversely affect our results of operations.
+Workforce changes can also temporarily reduce workforce productivity, which could be disruptive to our business and adversely affect our results of operations.
 In addition, we may not achieve or sustain the expected cost savings or other benefits of our restructuring plans, or do so within the expected time frame.
 If we again restructure our organization and business processes, implement additional cost reduction actions or discontinue certain business operations, we may take additional, potentially material, restructuring charges related to, among other things, employee terminations or exit costs.
 We may also be required to write-off additional inventory if our product build plans or usage of service inventory decline.
 Also, as our lead times from suppliers increase (due to the increasing complexity of the parts and components they provide) and the lead times demanded by our customers decrease (due to the time pressures they face when introducing new products or technology or bringing new facilities into production), we may be compelled to increase our commitments, and therefore our risk exposure, to inventory purchases to meet our customers' demands in a timely manner, and that inventory may need to be written-off if demand for the underlying product declines for any reason.
-Such additional write-offs could constitute material charges.
+Such additional write-offs could result in material charges.